blackcodherbootcamp-assessments/unit03-assessment-javascript/README.md

       1. The element that displays the summary text must have the class name `timeline-item-summary`
       1. The element that opens the modal so that a visitor can see full information must have the class name `timeline-item-more-info`
 1. Inside the modal (where the full information should be displayed) you must include the following:
-   1. The container `div` must have the class name `modal-container`
+   1. The container `div` must have the id `modal-container`
-   1. The date must have the class name `modal-date`
+   1. The date must have the id `modal-date`
-   1. The title must have the class name `modal-title`
+   1. The title must have the id `modal-title`
-   1. The image must have the class name `modal-image`
+   1. The image must have the id `modal-image`
-   1. The full description must have the class nane `modal-description-text`
+   1. The full description must have the id `modal-full-description`
-   1. The element that closes the modal must have the class name `modal-close-button`
+   1. The element that closes the modal must have the id `modal-close-button`
-1. Create an external stylesheet here `styles/main.css` (see [CSS](#css) for more info)
+1. Create an external stylesheet here `css/main.css` (see [CSS](#css) for more info)
 1. [Deployed to Netlify](https://docs.netlify.com/site-deploys/create-deploys/) and your [site's status badge](https://docs.netlify.com/monitor-sites/status-badges/) added to this file (`README.md`)

 ### CSS

-All stylings (css) is completely up to you, but must be in a folder named `styles`.
+All styling (CSS) is completely up to you, but must be in a folder named `css` with a primary stylesheet called `main.css`.

 ## How to submit